MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 A proof-of-forum token would solve this.
 Because every active participant in a forum receives the same pay, I wouldn't have to worry about the income difference--in this smaller economic domain, we're equals.
-Additionally, I wouldn't have encouraged anybody to spend any additional hours working for The Man (who I distrust), so I can feel good about that too.
+Additionally, I wouldn't have encouraged anybody to spend any additinal hours working for The Man (who I distrust), so I can feel good about that too.
 With the extra tokens, I can find a local artist and buy the art that I want on my walls and still feel like I have earned it from my community by contributing directly to that community.

 The second example involves a friend who works in an IT department.